 JAVA WEB FRAMEWORK and DESIGN TECHNOLOGIES

-The following some of the best Java technologies for web app development and delivery of 2020.
+The following some of the best Java technologies for web app development and delivery.

 1. Spring MVC

 This is an elegant but simple server-side web development framework that’s based on Java.